rotheconrad/HeatSeq/README.md

 ## AAI

+This options alters the value range for hierarchical clustering and the heatmap to accommodate the lower percentage range of AAI estimates.
+Any AAI tool may be used.
+Arrange the data into a square matrix and format at a tsv file.

 ```bash
 python HeatSeq.py -i files/example_AAI_allV.aai -o files/example_AAI -dtype AAI
 ```

 ## Mash

+This option takes the output from Mash.
+It alters the value range for hierarchical clustering and the heatmap.

 ```bash
 python HeatSeq.py -i files/example_mash_allV.ani -o files/example_MASH -dtype Mash